BjoernBoss/arger/README.md

 /* general arger-configuration to be parsed */ arger::Config(const arger::IsConfig<arger::Config> auto&... configs);

-/* general sub-group of options for a configuration/group (id can also be set via enums)
+/* general sub-group of options for a configuration/group (id can be enum or int)
-*	 Note: Groups/Configs can can only have sub-groups or positional arguments */ arger::Group(std::wstring name, size_t id, const arger::IsConfig<arger::Group> auto&... configs);
+*	 Note: Groups/Configs can can only have sub-groups or positional arguments */ arger::Group(std::wstring name, arger::IsId auto id, const arger::IsConfig<arger::Group> auto&... configs);

-/* general optional flag/payload (id can also be set via enums)
+/* general optional flag/payload (id can be enum or int)
-*	Note: if passed to a group, it is implicitly only bound to that group - but all names and abbreviations must be unique */ arger::Option(std::wstring name, size_t id, const arger::IsConfig<arger::Option> auto&... configs);
+*	Note: if passed to a group, it is implicitly only bound to that group - but all names and abbreviations must be unique */ arger::Option(std::wstring name, arger::IsId auto id, const arger::IsConfig<arger::Option> auto&... configs);

 /* configure the key to be used as option for argument mode and any group name for menu mode, which triggers the help-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::HelpEntry(std::wstring name, const arger::IsConfig<arger::Option> auto&... configs);